gripmatix/GripMatix-Hyper-V-Management-Pack-Extensions/README.md

 The management pack file names have changed in version 4.0.0.0.
 The new files cannot be imported over those from previous versions.
 Remove the existing management pack files from your SCOM Management Group before importing version 4.0.0.0.

 By default, all performance collection rules are disabled.
-You can enable them manually or import the “Enable All Rules” override Management Pack to enable them all at once.
+You can enable them manually or import the “HyperV.MPE.EnableRules.mpb” override Management Pack to enable them all at once.